julienandreu/nix-config/README.md

-# Company Engineering Workstation Setup
+# Personal Nix Configuration

-This repository contains the Nix configuration for setting up engineering workstations.
+This repository contains my personal Nix configuration for macOS development environments.
 It provides a reproducible, version-controlled development environment that can be set up in minutes.

 ## 🎯 What This Does